octoml/octoai-cartoonizer/README.md

 #### B. The Cartoonizer Web App :camera::star2::octopus:

-Now we're going to build the Cartoonizer frontend - the code build with streamlit is available under [websites/cartoonizer/](websites/cartoonizer/).
+Now we're going to build the Cartoonizer frontend - the code build with Streamlit is available under [websites/cartoonizer/](websites/cartoonizer/).

 A few explanations: